 As a Community Evangelist, Travis is on a mission to find generous, ethical, and kind social media leaders at the world’s greatest brands and invite them to join the SocialMedia.org community.

 Travis is a native Austinite and loves all the city has to offer.
 He married his high school sweetheart and spends time away from work hiking, biking, going to his kids’ soccer and flag football games, and spending time with family and friends — preferably outdoors.
 (Except when it’s hot.)

 - He is a fifth-generation Texan, and his family was one of the first 300 families to settle in Texas.

 - His favorite quote is from Gandhi: “Be the change that you wish to see in the world.”

 - He’s been to a taping of The Johnny Carson Show and once danced with Conan O’Brien and an elderly woman before a taping of Late Night with Conan O’Brien.

-As our Director of Community Relations, Evette manages and optimizes all of the tech, tools, and toys we get to work with every day.
+As our Market Research Analyst, Evette manages and optimizes all of the tech, tools, and toys we get to work with every day.